inQ-NTU/ToF_expansion/README.md

 ├── input    &emsp;&ensp;&emsp;&nbsp;     # input files needed for examples and results <br />
 └── README.md <br />

-The structure of the classes is shown in a diagram below <br/>
+The structure of the classes is shown in a diagram below.
+The red vertical lines represent inheritance and the blue lines represent simulation workflow.  <br/>
 ![class_structure](classes/class_structure.png)